-Halifax is one of Canada’s oldest cities, and with that comes aging water and sewer infrastructure that needs renewal.
+Halifax is one of Canada’s oldest cities, and with that comes ageing water and sewer infrastructure that needs renewal.

-Over the next 30 years, Halifax Water plans to invest about $2.6 billion to upgrade infrastructure to ensure the continued delivery of high quality water, wastewater and storm water services to benefit our customers and the environment.
+Between 2019 and 2049, Halifax Water plans to invest about $4 billion to upgrade infrastructure to ensure the continued delivery of high-quality water, wastewater and stormwater services to benefit our customers and the environment.
 Below are some of the projects currently underway at Halifax Water.

 In late June/early July 2020, Halifax Water, through its contractor, Landmark, will begin construction of a new water storage reservoir to better serve your community.
 The new water reservoir will be constructed at Halifax Water’s existing property on Masthead Court in Bedford.

 The Halifax Regional Municipality (HRM) is redeveloping the existing Cogswell Interchange area located in downtown Halifax.
 As part of this redevelopment plan, HRM requested Halifax Water explore the feasibility of an Ambient Temperature District Energy System (ATDES) in the Cogswell area.

 Cathedral Ln. & South Park St. Sewer Separation

 Beginning in May 2021, and continuing into late fall, Halifax Water, through its contractor Dexter Construction, will be undertaking a project to upgrade infrastructure on South Park Street, University Avenue and Cathedral Lane.
 The project will include the installation of a new separate storm sewer and sections of water main.